List of recurring The Simpsons characters: Brunella Pommelhorst

-Brunella Pommelhorst (voiced by Maggie Roswell in "Moaning Lisa", Tress MacNeille in other episodes) is the gym teacher at Springfield Elementary School.
-Pommelhorst first appeared in "Moaning Lisa", although Pommelhorst’s name is not mentioned until "The PTA Disbands" (when a little girl left hanging on the gymnastic rings after the teachers walk out due to a strike calls for "Mrs. Pommelhorst" to let her down).
-Pommelhorst’s name is a play on pommel horse, Pommelhorst has blond hair and usually wears a whistle and takes a tough-as-nails approach to teaching.
-In "Little Girl in the Big Ten", Pommelhorst decides that because of the oath Pommelhorst took on Xena, Pommelhorst has to fail Lisa but decides to let her make it up by taking private lessons.
-In "My Fair Laddy", Pommelhorst took a leave of absence to get a sex-change operation and will return as "Mr. Pommelhorst" (implying that Pommelhorst is a transgender man), the new shop teacher and is replaced with Coach Krupt.
+Brunella Pommelhorst (voiced by Tress MacNeille) is the gym teacher at Springfield Elementary School.
+Pommelhorst first appeared in "Stark Raving Dad", although Pommelhorst's name is not mentioned until "The PTA Disbands" (when a little girl left hanging on the gymnastic rings after the teachers walk out due to a strike calls for "Mrs. Pommelhorst" to let her down).
+Pommelhorst's name is a play on pommel horse and she has blond hair and usually wears a whistle.
+She takes a tough-as-nails approach to teaching.
+In "Little Girl in the Big Ten", Pommelhorst decides to fail Lisa because of an oath she took on Xena but allows her to make it up by taking private lessons.
+In "My Fair Laddy", Pommelhorst takes a leave of absence to get a sex-change operation and returns as "Mr. Pommelhorst" (implying that Pommelhorst is a transgender man), the new shop teacher.
+She is replaced by Coach Krupt.
 Despite this, the character has appeared in later episodes as a woman.

 Bumblebee Man

-The Bumblebee Man (voiced by Dan Castellaneta in "Itchy and Scratchy: The Movie", Hank Azaria from 1992 to 2020, and Eric Lopez since 2020) is the star of a Mexican Spanish-language television sitcom on Channel Ocho, in which he dresses in a bumblebee costume and performs Slapstick comedy.
-In the episode "Team Homer", his bowling shirt bears the name "Pedro", though he is informally referred to as "Chespirito".
+Bumblebee Man (voiced by Hank Azaria from 1992 to 2020 and Eric Lopez since 2020) is the star of a Mexican Spanish-language television sitcom on Channel Ocho in which he dresses in a bumblebee costume and performs slapstick comedy.
+In the episode "Team Homer", his full name is shown to be "Pedro Chespirito".
 He works at the same studio as Kent Brockman.
 His first appearance was in "Itchy & Scratchy: The Movie".
-Bumblebee Man is rarely seen to take off his costume, even when by himself; the sole exception is the episode "22 Short Films About Springfield", in which his private life is shown.
-In this short segment, he is portrayed as innately clumsy rather than simply acting as such.
+Bumblebee Man almost never takes off his costume, except for the episode "22 Short Films About Springfield", in which his private life is shown.
+In this short segment, he is portrayed as very clumsy rather than simply acting as such.